Why we love the habit of regular Family Meetings

 Healthy communication is arguably one of the key foundations of good family life.
-Yet it is often one of the first casualties of busyness, an overfull schedule, tiredness, or a lack of quality time together (aka fun and relaxation!)
+Yet it is often one of the first casualties of busyness, an overfull schedule, tiredness, or a lack of quality time together.

 Over the years, one of the best ways we’ve found to bring us all back onto an even keel is to have regular Family Meetings.
 We all know they work for us because at the end of every one at least one person will say ‘we should do this more often!’ or ‘I feel so much better!’

-So, how do we run them and why do we try to prioritise them?
+So, how do we run them and why do we value them so much?

 1. When we meet

-There are so many benefits of regular Family Meetings although they generally occur pretty spontaneously.
-They are often the result of a few 1:1 conversations either between us as parents, or between one parent and a child.
-If there are either enough issues that have been raised or need to be dealt with, or if there is general discord in our family rhythm and relationships, we’ll arrange for a Family Meeting as soon as possible.
+There are so many benefits of regular Family Meetings.
+They generally occur pretty spontaneously after a few 1:1 conversations either between us as parents, or between one parent and a child.
+If there are issues to be dealt with, or if there is general discord in our family rhythm and relationships, we’ll arrange for a Family Meeting as soon as possible.

 With our busy evening commitments, this might not be for a few nights, but we aim to make it happen at the next dinner time.